therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/advancedWalkthrough.md

 description: Implementing a simple moving average crossover strategy.
 ---

 We figure it is good to provide an example with a little more legitimacy than the random [introductory strategy](./simplewalkthrough).
-So, here you go.
+So, here you go:

 ### Introduction